March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-Enhancing Strategies in the Independent Sponsor Space
+Enhancing Strategies in the Independent Sponsor Space (CP Session)

 This Chatham House discussion explores the trends, challenges, and opportunities for capital providers navigating the Independent Sponsor landscape. discussing the good, the bad, and the ugly aspects of investing in this space.
 Attendees can expect valuable insights to enhance their approach to independent sponsor investments.